dockstring/dataset/README.md

 # Dockstring Dataset

 This repo contains sample code to help download and extract the dockstring dataset.
+The dataset is hosted on Figshare at [this link](https://figshare.com/articles/dataset/dockstring_dataset/16511577).

 ## Downloading the dataset